karlnewell/rpki-validator-alpine/README.md

 https://hub.docker.com/r/toomscj7/rpki3-validator-alpine/

 RIPE RPKI 3 validator service running in docker.
-You will also need the rpki 3 rtr-server container from my other repository.
+You will also need the rpki 3 rtr-server container from my other repository (https://github.com/sethgarrett/rpki-rtr-server-alpine/).

 docker run -d -p 8323:8323 -p 8081:8081 toomscj7/rpki3-rtr-server-alpine

 docker run -d -p 8088:8080 toomscj7/rpki3-validator-alpine

-Both services set to listen on all interfaces
+Both services set to listen on all interfaces.
+Configured to be ran on the same docker host.

 rtr-server container connects to rpki3-alpine validator on host.docker.internal